IHDE-Alliance/ISTP_metadata/v1.0.0/docs/Non-ISTP-Mission-Variable-Attributes.md

 `TENSOR_ORDER` &mdash; Contains the rank or order of a tensor, i.e. `1` for a vector, `2` for a 3x3 tensor.

-`Valid_Max` &mdash; The NetCDF maximum valid value which is of the same type as the variable.
+`Valid_Max` &mdash; The netCDF maximum valid value which is of the same type as the variable.
 Skip this for strings or double/floats that are unlimited.

-`Valid_Min` &mdash; The NetCDF minimum valid value which is of the same type as the variable.
+`Valid_Min` &mdash; The netCDF minimum valid value which is of the same type as the variable.
 Skip this for strings or double/floats that are unlimited.

-`Valid_Range` &mdash; The NetCDF two-element vector containing the minimum and maximum valid values.
+`Valid_Range` &mdash; The netCDF two-element vector containing the minimum and maximum valid values.

 `Value_Type` &mdash;  This identifies the data type and is necessary for conversion from the ascii entry.